Donate Adopt a coral I have a gift code

 Where does it take place?

-The Blue Center is an initiative set up to expand Coral Guardian’s participatory marine conservation model worldwide.
-Anyone involved in the protection of coral reefs can apply to become part of the Blue Center program and thereby attain advice and support from Coral Guardian.
+The Coral Guardian Community is an initiative set up to expand Coral Guardian’s participatory marine conservation model worldwide.
+Anyone involved in the protection of coral reefs can apply to become part of the Coral Guardian Community program and thereby attain advice and support from Coral Guardian.

 Why is it important to act?